By Geanie Roake

 1. For those who haven’t the time or the confidence to plan a complicated overseas vacation, a bus tour may be the perfect solution.
 Simply browse through a catalog, or travel company website, choose your preferred itinerary, and sign on the dotted line.
 From that point on, everything from food and lodging, to entertainment, is taken care of.
 All accommodations are carefully researched and of excellent quality.
 All you have to do is appear at the appropriate departure point, and get on the bus.

-2. Your guide is well versed in the history and details of the area, and it’s fun to have someone along who knows all the answers.
-The tour directors also know where to stop for lunch, where to find the best shopping deals, and who to steer you away from when it comes to scam artists and hucksters.
+2. Your guide is well-versed in the history and details of the area, and it’s fun to have someone along who knows all the answers.
+The tour directors also know where to stop for lunch, where to find the best shopping deals, and who to steer you away from when it comes to scamming artists and hucksters.

 3. If you’re a people person, traveling with a group is ideal.
 There are many new faces to get acquainted with, and a variety of opinions and insights to enjoy.
 As your trip begins, you are traveling with strangers, but if you’re lucky, by the time it’s over you have evolved into a group of friends.